MichaelPhamNgo/Review-HTML-CSS/README.md

 |element+element    | div + p | Selects the first p element that are placed immediately after div elements |
 |element1~element2  | p ~ ul  | Selects every ul element that are preceded by a p element |

-## III.
-CSS Declaration and Priority
+### I.4 Import CSS to HTML file
-There are three ways of inserting a style sheet:
+> There are three ways of inserting a style sheet:

 1. External CSS
 ```html
 <!DOCTYPE html>